 - A. Death of an officer, judgment of incompetency, an officer's resignation or failure to qualify shall create a vacancy in the office. - B. If a vacancy occurs in the office of president, it shall be filled by the succession of the president-elect to the office of president, in which case a special election shall be called by the board to fill the office of president-elect at such times and under such procedures as are prescribed by the board. - C. If the vacancy occurs in the office of president-elect, a special election shall be held for the office of president-elect.
-In such event the procedures for a regular election shall be followed subject to such necessary changes as shall be required in order to meet the exigencies of the situation. - D. Should the president-elect succeed to the office of president and have less than six (6) months to serve in the unexpired term, he shall in such event, serve the next full term to which he would have normally succeeded. - E. In the event a simultaneous vacancy exists in the office of the president and president-elect, a special election shall be held for each office and in the meanwhile the chairperson of the board shall serve as interim president.
+In such event the procedures for a regular election shall be followed subject to such necessary changes as shall be required in order to meet the exigencies of the situation. - D. Should the president-elect succeed to the office of president and have less than six months to serve in the unexpired term, the president-elect will serve the next full term that follows the unexpired term. - E. In the event a simultaneous vacancy exists in the office of the president and president-elect, a special election shall be held for each office and in the meanwhile the chairperson of the board shall serve as interim president.